uozuAho/orgcat/readme.md

 # orgcat

-A little web server application to test out hosting services.
+A little web server + DB application to test out hosting services.

 # Quick start
 To run locally in a fresh dev environment: